jgiron42/Philosphers-42Project-Tester/README.md

-# Philosophers Project Tester
+# Philosophers Project Tester 2021

+this repo is a fork of [Philosphers-42Project-Tester](https://github.com/jgiron42/Philosphers-42Project-Tester.git) made by [newlinuxbot](https://github.com/newlinuxbot) adapted to the new subject (2021)

-A script to test your Philosopher Project programs, philo_one, philo_two and philo_three.
+A script to test your Philosopher Project programs, philo and philo_bonus.

 it only tests your programs by giving them specific arguments, and it doesn't check protection against scrambled output etc...